 For the crust:

 - 2/3 cup masa harina (I use Maseca)

 - 3 eggs

-In medium size mixing bowl, combine flour, Maseca and salt.
-Using a potato masher, cut butter into flour mixture.
-Stir in the cold water just until the dough comes together.
-Wrap dough in plastic wrap; refrigerate 30 minutes.
+Combine flour, masa harina, and salt in a medium bowl.
+Using a potato masher cut butter into flour mixture until mixture resembles coarse crumbs.
+Stir in the cold water, 1 tablespoon at a time, until the dough comes together.
+Wrap the dough in plastic wrap and refrigerate for at least 30 minutes.

 Roll out dough on lightly floured surface, or between 2 sheets of plastic wrap.
-(This is to prevent sticking.)
+(This is to prevent the dough from sticking.)
 Place pie crust in pie plate.
 Pierce the dough multiple times with the tines of a fork.
 (This prevents the dough from rising.)
-Refrigerate dough until ready to use.
+Refrigerate pie crust until ready to use.